 Did I mention that Sherwin was a democrat?
 Actually, he was more of a classical liberal, a Libertarian in today’s definition.
 Sherwin told you he was a democrat if you asked, but he never voted so his affiliation would not be of record.
 He did not want to alienate clients with his political affiliation.
 And, Sherwin knew what information could be gathered.
 Remember this was all happening before Facebook, Google, and Steve Jobs even thought about a smart phone.

-Sherwin was smart and different suffer fools well.
+Sherwin was smart and did not suffer fools well.
 Sherwin was one of those guys who was lucky enough to find something he was really good at, databases in particular.
 Sherwin’s line of work had become political mailing lists, and later he owned a political mail house and phone banking operation.
 A good one.
 His operation was called WC Management, which stood for Wild Country Management.

 So the story goes, Sherwin devised a way to identify people who were moving into Houston and Harris County through party affiliation.
 He was using the National Change of Address database operated by the USPS.
 Sherwin approached the Harris County Democratic Party and wanted to sell them on his idea for $10,000.
 The democrats told him no or didn’t have the money, probably the latter.
 Sherwin turned to the Republicans with his idea and rest we should say is history.
 Although Sherwin had democrat clients, I don’t believe he ever worked for the party, not that I saw anyway.
 I worked with him for about a year and a half.